-The SFMP Officers from Accra led by Dr. Margaret Atikpo together with the Fisheries Commission representatives presented two insulated containers to Sekondi/Ngyeresia community to be used by the fishmongers.
-Two insulated containers were presented to the Elmina community and one to the Moree community.
+The SFMP Officers from Accra led by Dr. Margaret Atikpo together with the Fisheries Commission representatives presented two ice boxes to Sekondi/Ngyeresia community to be used by the fishmongers, two to Elmina community and one to Moree community.
+The presentation was led by Dr. Margaret Atikpo.
+According to her it was a pilot based project.

-In Sekondi two groups i.e. Ngyresia-Essikado and European town groups were each presented with an insulated contatiner.
-Dr. Atikpo pleaded with the leaders of each group to ensure effective handling and use of the insulated containers.
+In Sekondi the participants were formed into two groups, the Ngyresia-Essikado group and European Town-Sekondi group.
+The names of each group were taken.
+This grouping was also repeated in Elmina and Moree.
+Dr. Margaret Atikpo pleaded with the leaders of each group to ensure effective handling and use of the ice boxes.

-SECTION 4 - CHALLENGES
+SECTION 3 CHALLENGES

-Challenges encountered during the campaign in all the four communities i.e. Elmina, Moree, Anlo-Beach and Sekondi were:
+- 1. These were the challenges encountered during the campaign in all the four communities (Elmina, Moree, Anlo-Beach and Sekondi): - 2.
+Most of the community members, especially fishermen and fish processors who were not CEWEFIA-trained members had the perception that if there was any durbar or campaign program, only the CEWEFIA members were supposed to attend. - 3.
+Almost all fish processors purchase fresh fish with trays and bowls which collect oil, water and blood from the fish thereby facilitating its spoilage. - 4.
+The fishmongers who sell fresh fish at the landing site at Albert Bosomtwe Sam Fishing Harbor (Essikado) do not patronize the shed provided thereby selling the fresh fish in the sun which leads to spoilage by the heat of the sun. - 5.
+Most of the members in all the project communities are crying out for soft loans due to financial difficulties. - 6.
+Some of the fish processors who process fish by salting and drying have no raised structures to dry their fish on.
+Thus they dry the fish on the ground. - 7.
+Some of the fish processors still smoke fish under unhygienic conditions, despite the numerous hygienic fish handling trainings and education. - 8.
+At Sekondi, misinformation on the use of the new improved oven is preventing many fish processors from adopting it.

-- Most of the community members, especially fishermen and fish processors who were not CEWEFIA-trained members had the perception that if there was any durbar or campaign program, only the CEWEFIA members were supposed to attend. - Almost all fish processors purchase fresh fish in trays and bowls which collect oil, water and blood from the fish, there-by facilitating early spoilage. - The fishmongers who sell fresh fish at the landing site at the Albert Bosomtwe Sam fishing harbor at Essikado do not patronize the shed provided, thereby selling the fresh fish in the sun which leads to spoilage from the heat of the sun. - Most of the members in all the project communities are crying out for soft loans due to financial difficulties. - Some of the fish processors who process fish by salting and drying have no raised structures to dry their fish on.
-Thus they dry the fish on the ground. - Some of the fish processors still smoke fish under unhygienic conditions despite the hygienic fish handling trainings and education. - At Sekondi, misinformation on the use of the new improved oven was preventing many fish processors from adopting it. - Some of the members demanded for items such as T-shirts and money before they would participate in any fisheries programs. - The poor security network at Elmina fish market poses a threat to the fishmongers, fishermen and the market queens.
+- 9. Some of the members demand for items such as T-shirts and money before they would participate in any fisheries programs. - 10.
+The poor security network at Elmina fish market poses a threat to the fishmongers and fishermen, as well as the market queens.

-SECTION 5 - RECOMMENDATIONS
+SECTION 4 RECOMMENDATIONS